guardian/typerighter/vision.md

 # Challenges

 1. Mistakes in spelling, grammar and style exist in our published content.
-2. Knowledge of what is 'correct' for all three of these categories is uneven, and both changes and degrades over time.
+2. Knowledge of what is 'correct' for all three of these categories is uneven.
+This knowledge changes and degrades over time.
 3. The Guardian optimises for speed of publication, which increases the likelihood that we'll make mistakes in published content.
 The cost of correcting published errors is generally greater than catching them pre-publication.
 4. Subediting in production includes mundane tasks that, we think, can be automated.